dotnet/docs/docs/async/async-csharp-vb.rst

 * Do yourself a favor and append "Async" to the end of every async method you write which could be consumed by another method.

-Yes, it's sort of hungarian notation which is so widely hated, but being extra explicit is a lot better than tracking down a race condition.
-Note that certain methods which aren't explicity called by you code (such as event handlers or web controller methods) may not necessarily apply.
+Yes, it's sort of hungarian notation which is widely hated, but being extra explicit is a lot better than tracking down a race condition.
+Note that certain methods which aren't explicity called by your code (such as event handlers or web controller methods) may not necessarily apply.

 * ``await`` is what will ultimately make a method asynchronous.